Zero to Hero: A Blind Agility Dog Champion

 Zero and Dianne on the 2nd place podium spot.
 PC: @leagueoftheunsane

 “But we also believed it was true,” says Dianne.
 “The things we had thought were just Zero’s ‘weird’ things we realized were because he was blind, like sticking his nose against a chain link fence before going through a gate.”

 They learned he had Progressive Retinal Atrophy, which is a progressive genetic disease that starts at birth.
-The dog will gradually lose their sight, and according to Dianne most people notice it when their dog is around 6-years-old.
+The dog will gradually lose its sight, and according to Dianne most people notice this when their dog is around 6-years-old.
 “It’s not common in the AKC show line,” Dianne mentions.
 “But working ranchers don’t tend to do genetic testing.
 They work them until they can’t work anymore -- Zero’s a phenomenal cattle dog, he’s a real working dog.”

 Zero at one of his eye appointments.
 PC: @leagueoftheunsane